 Efficiency saves time, and saving time saves money.
 As well as giving all employees easy access to stored business data, there are a range of cloud computing services that make everyday tasks so much quicker and easier.

-From cloud email services (such as Gmail) to cloud-based versions of existing software (like QuickBooks accounting software) and cloud-based PBX systems (such as RingCentral’s), you’ll have swift access to the latest and most efficient business products.
+From cloud email services (such as Gmail) to cloud-based versions of existing software (like QuickBooks accounting software) and cloud-based PBX systems (such as RingCentral’s), you’ll have swift access to the latest and most efficient business products and innovations.

 The labor-saving benefits of cloud services will often be enough to offset some of the additional costs.